SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 You can have as many things in your **Inventory** as twice your Fortitude score. <br>
 You can have as many things in your **Psyche** as twice your Willpower score.

 Choose a [**Character Class**](https://saltygoo.github.io/classes/).
-Add the class’s starting equipment to your Inventory, its skills and spells to your Psyche and the class' _Template A_ abilities to your character sheet.
+Add the class’s starting equipment to your Inventory, its skills and spells to your Psyche and the class' _Template A_ abilities somewhere else on your character sheet.

+If you want, you can add beliefs in your characters Psyche to fleshen it.
+The referee will reward you for following them.

 Voilà!
 </details>